FeraSpinâ„¢ Series

 Apply the FeraSpin Series to

-- Adjust your unique MR contrast agent for extended circulation, or macrophage and organ-specific uptake by the liver and spleen
+- Adjust your unique MRI contrast agent for extended circulation, or macrophage and organ-specific uptake by the liver and spleen

 Characteristics of the FeraSpin Series with respect to particle size